Geodesic flow, left-handedness, and templates: Birkhoff sections for the geodesic flow on a flat torus

 For the surjectivity of the map~$\PPol{}$, suppose that a convex polygon~$P$ containing~$(0,0)$ is given.
-Let~$V_0$ be the bottom-most vertex of~$P$.
+Let $\theta_0$ be a $\gamma$-regular angle.
+Let~$V$ be the unique vertex of~$P$ such that the line of slope~$\theta_0$ passing through~$V$ lies on the right of~$P$.
 Then construct a surface~$S$ a follows.
-Start with a stratum~$S_0$ that is transverse to the horizontal direction and whose homology class is~$V_0$.
-Let $(p_1, q_1)$ denote the edge of~$P$ starting at $V_0$.
-Then erect helix boxes whose bindings have direction $(p_1, q_1)$ so that their bottom faces match with~$S_0$.
-By Lemma~\ref{L:RelHomol}, the boundary of the helices in the top faces form a curve whose homology class is $V_0+(p_1,q_1)$, so that the stratum corresponds to the second vertex of~$P$.
+Start with a stratum~$S_{\theta_0}$ that is transverse to the $\theta_0$-direction and whose homology class is~$V$.
+Let $(p_1, q_1)$ denote the edge of~$P$ starting at $V$.
+Then erect helix boxes whose bindings have direction $(p_1, q_1)$ so that their bottom faces match with~$S_{\theta_0}$.
+By Lemma~\ref{L:RelHomol}, the boundary of the helices in the top faces form a curve whose homology class is $V+(p_1,q_1)$, so that the stratum corresponds to the second vertex of~$P$.
 By continuing this procedure of gluing helix boxes whose direction is prescribed by the edges of~$P$ and whose number is dictated by the strata that have been constructed previously, we erect a surface which is negatively transverse to~$\GF{\T^2}$ and whose associated polygon is~$P$.

-For injectivity, note that the surface~$S$ can be recovered from~$\PPol S$ by the above procedure.
-The only choice arises when $\theta$ has described the whole circle~$\Sph^1$ and comes back to~$0$: we have to glue the last floor of helix boxes to the stratum~$S_0$.
+For the injectivity, note that the surface~$S$ can be recovered from~$\PPol S$ by the above procedure.
+The only choice arises when $\theta$ has described the whole circle~$\Sph^1$ and comes back to~$\theta_0$: we have to glue the last floor of helix boxes to the stratum~$S_\theta$.
 This gluing is not unique, but two such gluings precisely differ by a horizontal surgery.

 $(ii)$ Assume that~$S$ is a negative Birkhoff section for~$\GF{\T^2}$.
 As $S$ is transverse to the flow, we can apply the result of~$(i)$ and deduce that the polygon~$\PPol S$ contains $(0,0)$ in its interior or on its boundary.
 Since~$S$ is a Birkhoff section, it intersects all orbits of~$\GF{\T^2}$.
 In particular, this implies that for every $\gamma$-regular value of~$\theta$, the stratum~$S_\theta$ is non-empty.
 This excludes the case where~$(0,0)$ lies on the boundary of~$\PPol S$.